Cigarette volumes appear to rise during pandemics, raising concerns about combustible tobacco use among adults.

 Patel points to flavors in particular, citing both internal and external data saying that more than half of adult smokers who transitioned to vapor products and the same number who both smoke and vape have tried e-cigarettes because of flavors.
 “Our data demonstrates that flavors play a big role in helping adult smokers 21 and over seek alternatives to combustible cigarettes,” Patel said.

 At the same time, Patel emphasized that Bidi Vapor is “strongly opposed” to all underage tobacco use, including e-cigarettes.
 One of the best ways to limit minors using vaping products is to address the issue of access, he said.
 Bidi Vapor supported lawmakers who in 2019 raised the minimum age to buy tobacco products to 21, he said.
 “We completely support raising the tobacco-buying age and other laws, such as the PACT Act, regulating online purchasing,” Patel said, referring to the Preventing Online Sales of E-Cigarettes to Children Act that became law with the 2020 COVID legislation.
 “But we have to find a balance: Keep e-cigarettes out of the hands of youth, while still focusing on the needs of the adult smoker.”

-Beyond flavors, Patel believes that device quality is another way to provide a viable option to combustible tobacco products.
+Beyond flavors, Patel believes that device quality is what makes the BIDI® Stick a unique premium product.
 Key design elements of Bidi Vapor products help adult smokers experience a consistent puff while using the BIDI® Stick e-cigarette.
 He says internal studies have shown a 90% satisfaction level of survey participants who have tried the BIDI® Stick.